core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When creating a protected CoAP message, an endpoint in the group computes the COSE object using the untagged COSE_Encrypt0 structure {{RFC8152}} as defined in Section 5 of {{I-D.ietf-core-object-security}}, with the following modifications.

-* The value of the 'kid' parameter in the 'unprotected' field of response messagess SHALL be set to the Endpoint ID of the endpoint transmitting the message, i.e. the Sender ID.

 * The Additional Authenticated Data (AAD) considered to compute the COSE object is extended with the counter signature algorithm used to protect group messages.
 In particular, with reference to Section 5.4 of {{I-D.ietf-core-object-security}}, the 'algorithms' array in the external_aad SHALL also include 'alg_countersign', which contains the Counter Signature Algorithm from the Common Context (see {{sec-context}}).
 This AAD structure is used both for the encryption process producing the ciphertext and for the signing process producing the counter signature.

 ~~~~~~~~~~~ CDDL